-- Extraction Royalty of 1.5% of the Net Profits for the extraction products.
-The royalty will increase to 2% if the gross profit margin of the operation ("GPM"), before subtracting the Royalties, is greater than 40% and it will be reduced to 1% if the GPM, before subtracting the Royalties, is less than 15%. - Separation Royalty or Generic Royalty of 3% of the Net Sales Revenue for the separation products or Generic Products.
-The royalty will increase to 4% if the GPM, before subtracting the Royalties, is greater than 40% and it will be reduced to 2.5% if the GPM, before subtracting the Royalties, is less than 15%.
+• Extraction Royalty of 1.5% of the Net Profits for the extraction products.
+The royalty will increase to 2% if the gross profit margin of the operation ("GPM"), before subtracting the Royalties, is greater than 40% and it will be reduced to 1% if the GPM, before subtracting the Royalties, is less than 15%.